 The Ultimate Maui Travel Guide

-This geography, along with the relative sunshine, trade winds, and varying humidity, create what is known as microclimates.
+Originating from two large volcanic masses connected by an isthmus, Maui’s unique geography paired with the island’s sunshine, tradewinds and varying humidity create what is known as microclimates.
 These microclimates will set the tone for your stay in different regions of the island.
-Keep this in mind as you use this guide to plan your trip to the Island of Maui.
+Keep this in mind as you use this guide to plan your trip to the island of Maui.

 Maui has five distinct regions: